 As stated previously, measured CTI is a function of the amount of charge deposited on the CCD.
 Figure 8 shows images of typical raw CCD frames for both ACIS and XIS and both types of CCDs.
 Essentially all the visible features are due to cosmic ray charged particles.
-While there are X-ray events from the calibration sources, they are nearly invisible due to their small size and low numbers.
+While the images do include X-ray events from the calibration sources, they are nearly invisible due to their small size and low numbers.

 The most obvious difference is that between the FI and BI CCDs due to their structural differences.
 The FI CCDs display large streaks and blobs while the BI CCDs have much smaller features.
 The FI CCDs have an active, depleted region and a much thicker field-free region.
 The X-ray events generally interact in the depleted region so the charge is collected in a small area.
 Charge particles can traverse the entire thickness of the CCD, depositing charge along their path.
 The charge in the field-free region can disperse more freely and produces the large blobs seen in the image.
-The BI CCDs are fully depleted, so they do not have the additional field-free region.
+The BI CCDs are fully depleted, without the additional field-free region.
 The charge from particles stays more concentrated into smaller blobs and streaks.
 Comparing the FI and BI images from a single instrument, such as ACIS, shows that the total number of particle events is comparable even though their morphology is so different.

 The number of particle events is also different between XIS and ACIS.
-ACIS clearly shows more particle events than XIS, even though the ACIS frame exposure time is less than half that of XIS.
+ACIS clearly shows more particle events than XIS, even though the ACIS frame exposure time, 3.2 sec, is less than half that of XIS, 8 sec.
 This is due to the particle environment in the two orbits.
-XIS receives substantial shielding from the Earth's magnetic field which ACIS does not.
+Suzaku is in a low-earth orbit and receives substantial shielding from the Earth's magnetic field while Chandra's orbit takes it well above the magnetosphere and does not receive the same shielding.